Rafael Tovar y de Teresa

 Rafael Tovar y de Teresa (April 6, 1954 – December 10, 2016) was a Mexican diplomat, lawyer, scholar and historian.
 He was ambassador of Mexico to Italy between 2001 and 2007 and the second president of the National Council for Culture and the Arts (CONACULTA), a position he held on three separate occasions until the Council became the Secretariat of Culture in the cabinet of President Enrique Peña Nieto (2015).
-He was also president of the 'Organizing Committee for the Commemoration of the Bicentennial of the start of the National Independence movement and the Centenary of the start of the Mexican Revolution' between September 2007 and October 2008.
+He was also president of the Organizing Committee for the Commemoration of the Bicentennial of the start of the National Independence movement and the Centenary of the start of the Mexican Revolution between September 2007 and October 2008.

 Biographical data

 Rafael Tovar y de Teresa was born in Mexico City on April 6, 1954.
 He was the son of Rafael Tovar y Villa Gordoa and Isabel de Teresa y Wiechers.
 His brothers are Isabel, Lorenza, Gabriela, Guillermo, Fernando and Josefina.

 He earned a law degree from the Metropolitan Autonomous University (UAM), generation 1974–1978, and he continued his studies at the Sorbonne University and at the School of Political Science in Paris.

 He was a music critic with the cultural supplement of the Mexican newspaper Novedades from 1972 to 1973.
 He was head of Cultural Relations of the Secretariat of Finance (SHCP), from 1974 to 1976, and subsequently advisor to the director general of National Institute of Fine Arts, from 1976 to 1978.

 In 1979 he joined the Mexican Foreign Service, where he was head of the General Directorate of Cultural Affairs of the Secretariat of Foreign Affairs from 1979 to 1982, then minister at the Mexican Embassy in France (1983 to 1987) and advisor to the Secretary of Foreign Affairs (1987 to 1988).

 He served as Legal Affairs Coordinator of the newly founded National Council for Culture and the Arts, in 1989.
 Subsequently, from 1990 to 1991, he served as Coordinator of International Affairs of the same council, and then became general director of the National Institute of Fine Arts, from 1991 to 1992.
 He was the second president of the National Council for Culture and the Arts (Conaculta) from 1992 to 2000, and was then appointed ambassador of Mexico in Italy, from 2001 to 2007.

-He was president, from September 17 from 2007 to October 25 from 2008, of the Organizing Committee of the Bicentennial Commemoration of the start of the National Independence movement and of Centenary of the start of the Mexican Revolution, after the resignation of Cuauhtémoc Cárdenas Solórzano and the internship of Sergio Vela.
+He was president, from 17 September 2007 to 25 October 2008, of the Organizing Committee of the Bicentennial Commemoration of the start of the National Independence movement and of Centenary of the start of the Mexican Revolution, after the resignation of Cuauhtémoc Cárdenas Solórzano and the internship of Sergio Vela.

 He died in Mexico City on December 10, 2016.

 Works

-He is the author of the book Modernización y política cultura (Modernization and cultural policy), edited by the Fondo de Cultura Económica, and participated in the collective work El patrimonio cultural de México (The cultural heritage of Mexico), two volumes.
+He is the author of the book Modernización y política cultura ("Modernization and cultural policy", published by the Fondo de Cultura Económica, and participated in the collective work El patrimonio cultural de México ("The cultural heritage of Mexico"), two volumes.